Check out also our news about the latest Compressor Pedals (of any size).

 MID-PRICED MINI COMPRESSOR PEDALS ($50-100)

 You don’t have to spend more than $100 to find a rock-solid mini compressor pedal.
-The options in this category offer a great combination of performance and price, but the lower tag implies either a lack in versatility (fewer knobs) or a cheaper build, which could cause a lack of transparency and durability.
+The options in this category offer a great combination of performance and price, but the lower tag implies either a lack of versatility (fewer knobs) or a cheaper build, which could cause a lack of transparency and durability.

 The exception here is the TC Electronic Hypergravity Mini, which is more affordable because based on a digital design, which actually preserves the transparency of the tone and allows for extra versatility.
 However, the downside, in this case, is that not everybody likes the word “digital,” when applied to compression.